-Education costs are increasing every year and this trend will continue.
-Many studies predict that the cost of a four year university undergraduate degree could be upwards of $100,000 in the very near future.
-Most post-grad programs already cost more than this amount.
+Education costs are continuing to increase every year.
+Many studies predict the cost of a four-year university undergraduate degree could be upwards of $100,000 after all expenses in the near future.
+Many postgraduate programs already cost more.
 Today, the majority of employment requires some form of post-secondary education or specialized training.

-Now the good news.
-The government wants to give you money to make it easier to help your children attain post-secondary educations without going into massive debt.
+The good news is that with an Registered Education Savings Plan, the government wants to give you money to make it easier for students to attain a post-secondary education without going into massive debt.

 How do RESPs work?